-Executive Summary and Statement of Reasons
+Executive Summary

-This Application (A521) seeks the establishment of Maximum Residue Limits (MRLs) for the antibiotic lasalocid, for poultry commodities, into the Australia New Zealand Food Standards Code (the Code).
-It is a routine application from the Australian Pesticides and Veterinary Medicines Authority (APVMA) to update the Code in order to reflect the current registration status of agricultural and veterinary chemicals in use in Australia.
+This Application (A557) seeks the establishment of Maximum Residue Limits (MRLs) for poultry commodities, for the antibiotic lasalocid into Standard 1.4.2 of the Australia New Zealand Food Standards Code (the Code).
+It is a routine Application from the Australian Pesticides and Veterinary Medicines Authority (APVMA) to update Standard 1.4.2 of the Code in order to reflect the current registration status of agricultural and veterinary chemicals in use in Australia.

-The Agreement between the Commonwealth of Australia and the Government of New Zealand to establish a system for the development of joint food standards (the Treaty), excluded MRLs for agricultural and veterinary chemicals in food from the joint Australia New Zealand food standards setting system.
+The Agreement between the Government of Australia and the Government of New Zealand to establish a system for the development of joint food standards (the Treaty), excluded MRLs for agricultural and veterinary chemicals in food from the joint Australia New Zealand food standards setting system.
 Australia and New Zealand independently and separately develop MRLs for agricultural and veterinary chemicals in food.